AgatZan/session.nvim/README.md

-# dbsession.nvim
+# session.nvim

-A simple small and powerful session plugin for neovim
+A small session plugin for neovim

 # Install